 Using volunteers and donated materials to make repairs affordable, Habitat helps low-income homeowners continue to live independently and securely in their homes.
-ABWK focuses on exterior home repair services such as minor exterior repairs, landscaping, and exterior clean-up.
+A Brush With Kindness program focuses on home repair services such as minor exterior repairs, landscaping, and exterior clean-up.
 Ramps & Rails supports elderly and disabled homeowners to achieve and sustain their independence.

-These programs allow us to serve a different population than we currently serve, yet follows the same basic tenets for eligibility (need, ability to pay, willingness to partner).
+These programs allow us to serve a different population than we currently serve, yet follows the same basic tenets for eligibility (need, ability to pay and willingness to partner with Habitat).